What Forgiveness is NOT

 Forgiveness is not trusting the person.

 The majority of incorrect teaching on forgiveness typically and destructively falls under this category.
 After a betrayal it is crucial for trust to be earned over time.
 Trust is not an automatic right of the offender.
 Forgiveness does not mean you immediately allow the person back into your life or your heart.
 If they are repentant, and willing to work on restoring the relationship, you might be able to trust them again eventually.
 However, sometimes those who wound us shouldn’t be trusted again.
 A truly repentant person doesn’t make demands or misuse Bible verses in an attempt to make you feel guilty.
-They humbly accept complete responsibility for the sin and willingly accept the consequences for their poor choices (Psalm 51).
+They humbly accept complete responsibility for the sin and willingly accept the consequences for their poor choices (Psalms 51).

 I have people in my life that I have forgiven but I no longer trust them because they have chosen to continue in the same negative life patterns that caused the problem.